 The classic implementation relies on the nested classes support, available in many popular programming languages (such as C++, C# and Java).

 Implementation with the indermediate interface

-An alternative for programming languages that don't support nested classes (such as PHP).
+An alternative for programming languages that do not support nested classes (such as PHP).

 Implementation with even stricter encapsulation

-Useful when you don't want to leave even the remote chance of other classes accessing the state of Originator via Memento.
+Useful when you do not want to leave even the remote chance of other classes accessing the state of Originator via Memento.

-Originator contains the complex state that you don't want to expose to other objects.
+Originator contains the complex state that you do not want to expose to other objects.
 It can produce snapshots of its own state, as well as restore the state from snapshots when requested.

 Memento is a value object that acts as a snapshot of the Originator's state.
-It's a common practice to make Memento immutable and pass the data to it only once, via the constructor.
+It is a common practice to make Memento immutable and pass it data only once, via constructor.